*Note: All data is from the 1985 tournament to the present.

-The 2017 tournament came close to matching the historic 1989 run by No. 11 seeds, as three of the four No. 11 seeds pulled out wins.
-And the same thing happened in 2016, when No. 11 seed Michigan couldn’t beat No. 6 seed Notre Dame and just narrowly missed contributing to a four-for-four, No. 11-seed sweep.
+The 2017 NCAA Tournament came close to matching the historic 1989 run by No. 11 seeds, as three of the four No. 11 seeds pulled out wins.
+And the same thing happened in 2016, when No. 11 seed Michigan couldn’t beat No. 6 seed Notre Dame and just narrowly missed contributing to a four-for-four sweep from No. 11 seeds.
 In 2018, just two No. 11 seeds won, but Syracuse advanced to the Sweet 16 and Loyola Chicago reached the Final Four.

 In total, No. 11 seeds have won 52 out of 140 opening round match-ups, or 37.1 percent of the time.

-Twenty-two have made it to the Sweet 16 and four have advanced to the Final Four.
+Twenty-two No. 11 seeds have made it to the Sweet 16 and four have advanced to the Final Four.
 More No. 11 seeds have made the Final Four than No. 10 seeds or No. 9 seeds.

 LSU, George Mason, VCU and Loyola Chicago all made history as the lowest seeds to ever make the Final Four, and outside of Loyola Chicago's two-point win, the others won by considerable margins against their first-round opponents.